 The students and the bus driver were taken to the hospital, and the one other remaining student on board was uninjured and released to their parents.
 Passengers in the other vehicles were uninjured.

-The article reported all that students were released from the hospital on Thursday night.
+CBS reported all that students were released from the hospital on Thursday night.
 However, the bus driver remained hospitalized for tests and observation.

 Dallas Fire-Rescue said as many as four vehicles were involved in the crash.
 The cause of the crash is under investigation by the Dallas Police.